-- People and their relatives were involved in decisions about their care. - Relatives said that they and their family member had been involved in the planning of the care. - Staff were aware of how people wanted to receive their care.
-For example, people chose what clothes they wanted to wear and what they wanted to eat.
+- People were supported to be involved in making decisions about their care. - People and relatives told us that they were involved in planning care at the beginning of their contact with the agency before their personal care was provided. - The staff member was aware of how people liked to receive their care.
+For example, people were supplied with choices of what clothes they wanted to wear.